Minifixio/Highlit/README.md

 A file is also created referencing all the twitch streams links associated to the match.

 **4. The Twitch Analyser :**<br>
 * The HLTV's result page refers twitch streams links of the match.
-The Twitch Analyser will anaylse those streams and count the number of comments sent during each round duration.
+The Twitch Analyser will anaylse those streams and count the number of comments sent during each round duration using [Twitch comments anaylser](https://github.com/Minifixio/twitch-video-comments-analyser)
 A rating is then generated for each round of the match.
 A round with a high Twitch rating means many comments have been sent during the round on the live stream.

 Files are then sorted in folders named after match id's.
 These folders are also sorted by date for an easier management.